-This article focuses on the determining the success rate of Pituitary Tumor Surgery while discussing its need, side-effects and procedure.
+This article focuses on determining the success rate of Pituitary Tumor Surgery while discussing its need, side-effects and procedure.

 Pituitary Tumor is a type of non-cancerous growth caused due to an unknown origin that might spread outside the skull.

 The pituitary gland is present above the inner portion of the nose, at the bottom of the brain.
-It helps in regulating the majority of hormones, and chemical messengers inside the body by traveling with the blood stimulating other glands for producing other hormones.
+It helps in regulating the majority of hormones, and chemical messengers inside the body by travelling with the blood stimulating other glands for producing other hormones.
 It is also called ‘master gland’ as it responsible for producing hormones that travel in the entire body.
-The growth of a large tumor in this area can compress the brain nerves and damage the brain.
+The growth of a large tumour in this area can compress the brain nerves and damage the brain.

 Symptoms of Pituitary Disorder